Writing for the Web

 - Access information from anywhere and on any device

-- Increase productive and efficiency of internal operations
+- Increases the productivity and efficiency of internal operations

 - Reduces the amount of phone calls and emails